What are you searching for?

 • How you want them to contact you: you can ask people to comment on the post or PM you.

 You also can’t beat recommendations from fellow mums for babysitters on the North Shore.
 Next time you are at school pick-up, ask around and see if anyone has a babysitter they recommend.
-Here’s some other places to keep your eyes and ears peeled:
+Here are some other places to keep your eyes and ears peeled:

 • Gym: check out the noticeboard at the gym to see if any local babysitters are advertising.

-• Childcare: you can also see if your daycare centre lets staff look after the kids in the evenings (some have policies against this, so be sure to check).
+• Childcare: You can also check if your daycare centre allows staff to look after the kids in the evenings (some have policies against this, so be sure to verify).

 Finding a babysitter or nanny is just one step of the process.
 You also need to know what to look out for when working your way through any candidates.
-After all, you want to make sure your kids are in good hands while you’re enjoying a night off!
+After all, you want to ensure your kids are in good hands while you enjoy a night off!

 The Working with Children Check (WWCC) is a requirement for anyone who works or volunteers in child-related work in NSW.
 It involves a National Police Check (criminal history record check) and a review of reportable workplace misconduct.